 Throughout the day, Kid Quest staff encourage the development of teamwork, social skills, and a sense of autonomy for each child.

-Kid Quest supports systemic changes in inclusive practice for children with disabilities by acting as a vehicle for children with special needs to participate in mainstream recreational programs, building the capacity of mainstream program leaders to work with special populations, and increasing the visibility of students with disabilities in our community.
-Kid Quest coordinates and builds relationships with directors of pre-existing community programs and strives to include children with disabilities and their typical peers in mutually beneficial activities and relationships.
+Kid Quest supports systemic changes in inclusive practice for children with disabilities by acting as a vehicle for children with unique needs to participate in mainstream recreational programs, building the capacity of mainstream program leaders to work with special populations, and increasing the visibility of students with unique needs in our community.
+Kid Quest coordinates and builds relationships with directors of pre-existing community programs and strives to include children with unique needs and their peers in mutually beneficial activities and relationships.
 Typically developing children will also participate in Kid Quest events.
 Through community outreach Kid Quest welcomes volunteers from private and public schools, universities and community colleges.

 The design of Kid Quest incorporates flexibility to meet the specific needs of each child and supports their strengths through an adaptive curriculum and a rich sensory diet.
 Kid Quest strives to provide all the necessary tools that a child may need in order to successfully and happily participate in each activity.

-Siblings and friends of children with special needs are very welcome to participate, but it is preferred that parents allow their child to build independence by participating without the parent or guardian present.
+Siblings and friends of children with unique needs are very welcome to participate, but it is preferred that parents allow their child to build independence by participating without the parent or guardian present.